-When all ERROR messages are acknowledged, the status icon in explorer will change to green (or opaque when showlconForUnacknowledgedWarnings is true) .
+When all ERROR messages are acknowledged, the status icon in explorer will change to green.

 Debug messages

 Please note that a System Manager can configure the system to also provide Debug Messages.
 These are used to log application internal events for system development and management.
 Typical debug events are the creation of a database connection or exceptions that occurred due to programming or configuration errors.
 Debug messages are not displayed in the Log Viewer but only written to a log file called log.txt in the regional configuration folder.